buswedg/Udacity/Data Analyst Nanodegree/P4 Explore and Summarize Data/ND_Project4.md

 Scatterplots of correlations between the variables of interest and total sulfur dioxide are shown below.
 ![](figure/unnamed-chunk-19-1.png)
-Both the negative correlation between total sulfur dioxide and alcohol as well as the positive correlation between total sulfur dioxide and density are confirmed in the scatterplots above.
+Both the negative correlation between total sulfur dioxide and alcohol (-0.45) as well as the positive correlation between total sulfur dioxide and density (0.53) are confirmed in the scatterplots above.
 Interestingly the linear relationship between total sulfur dioxide and density seems to have a 'step' at a density level (~0.9995 g/cm^3).

 Scatterplots of correlations between the variables of interest and alcohol are shown below.
 ![](figure/unnamed-chunk-20-1.png)
-Again, the strong negative correlation between alcohol and density is immediately obvious.
-Interestingly, there also seems to be a positive correlation between alcohol and perceived wine quality.
+Again, the strong negative correlation between alcohol and density (-0.78) is immediately obvious.
+Interestingly, there also seems to be a relationship between alcohol and perceived wine quality, which the correlation matrix above confirms (0.44).
 We investigate this further below.

 Histograms of wine quality ratings by alcohol content are shown below.
 ![](figure/unnamed-chunk-21-1.png)